Themis-protocol/Introduction/Themis-Protocol-V2-WhitePaper.md

 ### 3.2.4 Cases

-Lending for AMMs is achieved by allowing AMMs to create new exposures without changing the collateral position.
+Lending for AMMs is achieved by allowing AMMs to adjust exposures without changing the collateral position.

 - AMMs can quickly adjust positions spread across different focused liquidity bands to improve capital efficiency.
 - Adding leverage to efficient focused liquidity positions.